Contributing to OpenTitan

 • or to discuss the security impact of new features or proposed changes to an existing feature.

-If you believe you have found a security issue or intend to work on potentially security sensitive matters, please first reach out to our experienced security team at security@opentitan.org before starting a public discussion.
+If you intend to work on potentially security sensitive matters, please first reach out to our experienced security team at security@opentitan.org before starting a public discussion.
 That will enable us to engage successfully without creating undue risk to the project or its consumers.

 Contributing code